 Email #2 Save the Date

-Next, give them the date and time of your webinar, with a subtle link to your registration page, beneath the teaser video.
+Next, give them the date and time of your webinar, with a subtle link to your landing page, beneath the teaser video.

 Email #3 Formal Invitation

-Send your official webinar registration invitation a week prior to the webinar.
+Make sure to send your official registration invitation a week prior to the webinar.

 Email #4 Last Chance Reminder